sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">The following list shows the supported values:

--   0 – SD card use is not allowed and the USB drives are disabled.
+-   0 – SD card use is not allowed and USB drives are disabled.
 This setting does not prevent programmatic access to the storage card.
 -   1 (default) – Allow a storage card.

 <p style="margin-left: 20px">Most restricted value is 0.